Domino-111/OOPS_Assignment1/Part 2/Part2.md

 11. True or False: It is okay to commit broken code to the main branch.
+	- False, it is never okay to commit broken code to the main branch as it will likely break the code stored there

 12. True or False: You should commit related changes.
 For example, fixing two different bugs should produce two separate commits.
+	-

 13. Describe what is DevOps, how is it useful for game developers?